Hyde’s Reach: A New Campaign

 July 4th marks the planet-wide celebration of Landing Day, when Captain Cook first set his ship down on the surface of Hyde’s Reach.
 In a break with tradition and billed as a mission of friendship, Chief Schnieder did not celebrate the long July 4th weekend with speeches at The Monument.
 Instead, he opted to spend the long holiday on the road.
 He hoped to travel south to build bridges between the two great nations.
 On the morning of July 5th, the Septemtrian Auditor made his announcement of Chief Schnieder ’s technically illegal but ordinarily acceptable negotiations and used them as a pretext to call for a new election among the Board of Directors.
 Chief Schnieder had been careful to keep the Septemtrian Board was evenly split along political lines, which normally made his tie-breaking vote all the more powerful but now left him vulnerable.
 Forced by the Auditor to recuse himself from the vote, the tie-breaking vote fell into the hands of Acting Director Mirg, who wasted no time in declaring ‘no confidence’, holding a new election that very morning, and casting the tie-breaking vote that saw himself take the Big Leather Chair.
 The clear conflict of interest in his vote went unremarked by the Auditor, but not by the propaganda mills, who sprang into action on both sides of the matter.
 Captain Hook’s infonet soon rang with cried of “TREASON!” and “COUP!”, both with a healthy side order of scorn for the bumpkin rival nation to the south.

-Down in Austeregum, the news caught both Chief Schnieder and Chief TBD by surprise.
+Down in Austeregum, the news caught both Chief Schnieder and Chief Rastin by surprise.
 Quicker on the draw and earlier to rise – probably because he was using the talk of accords as a cover for planned military strikes – Austeregnum’s leader took to the infonet and announced that he had taken Chief Schnieder ‘under protection’ and would not rest until justice had been done and Chief Schnieder returned to his rightful place.
-Chief Schnieder went to drunken sleep believing himself to be on the cusp of a historic victory only to awaken to loud knocks and large men who immediately placed him under virtual house arrest, “for his own safety”.
-Now a pawn in Chief TBDgame against Septemtria, Schneider can only bide his time and await the opportunity to avoid being forced into power as puppet rather than string puller.
+Chief Schnieder had gone to drunken sleep the previous night, believing himself to be on the cusp of a historic victory, only to awaken to loud knocks and large men.
+Those men immediately placed the leader of their rival nation under virtual house arrest, “for his own safety”.
+Now a pawn in Chief game against Septemtria, Schneider can only bide his time and await the opportunity to avoid being forced into power as puppet rather than string puller.